Sangat Island Dive ResortFar East,Philippinesfrom Â£1875

 If you want a secluded diving holiday in the Philippines that brings mind blowing wreck diving and sumptuous reef diving to your doorstep then look no further.
 The tiny island of Sangat lies on the north of Coron Bay in Palawan and is your gateway to a Philippines diving adventure like no other.
 Forget the Japanese fleet of Truk Lagoon!
 The aquamarine waters around Sangat are the resting place for no less than 11 World War 2 warships, sub chasers and supports vessels from the Japanese Imperial fleet.
 Like their sister ships, the wrecks are covered from bow to stern in corals and home to the myriad of fish that characterise Philippines diving.
 This is the creme de la creme of scuba diving holidays without a doubt!

 The Sangat resort has been welcoming divers and non divers alike for over 15 years.
 In this time they have lovingly built more than just a hotel.
-Pick from the charming beachside or hillside cottages or splurge on the individual Hilltop Chalet or Lambingan Villa for the utmost intimacy and private slice of paradise.
+Pick from the charming hillside cottages or beach chalets.
+Splurge on the Lambingan Villa for the utmost intimacy and private slice of paradise.
 The Bungalow suites are spacious and built with families or groups in mind.
 There are only 15 rooms across the entire resort and all are offered on a full board basis.
 The restaurant prides itself on the wide range of tasty fresh meals prepared by their chef each day including freshly caught seafood.
 At the end of the day, relax at the fully licensed Island Bar with fellow guests exchanging stories about yet another perfect day.